 Jeff Walberg, Director of Web Content, Cornell College

-Operating under the principle that web design companies should be making tiny Bootstraps for their clients, Happy Medium helped Cornell College create a pattern library of components and templates to build out their site.
+Operating under the principle that web design companies should be making tiny bootstraps for their clients, Happy Medium helped Cornell College create a pattern library of components and templates to build out their site.

-Happy Medium presented a design for the homepage featuring breathtaking, full-width imagery and a simple call to action.
+Happy Medium presented a design for the homepage featuring breathtaking, full-width imagery and a simple call-to -action.
 Instead of being constricted to a small container, Happy Medium built a pattern that takes advantage of small and large devices alike.

 Majors & Minors

-Cornell College’s departments each feature a distinct, rich set of photos and information.
+Cornell College’s departments each feature a distinct, rich set of photos and additional information.
 Happy Medium built a flexible and reusable department template that allows each department to showcase their strengths in the best way possible.

 Cornell College wanted to implement a custom interactive component to help students determine if the “One Course at a Time” curriculum was right for them.
 Happy Medium developed a completely custom interactive quiz that prompts users to reflect about the ways that “One Course at a Time” can help them succeed.

 Cornell College wanted a way to effortlessly and dynamically feed in content from their social media channels on their website.
 Happy Medium built a custom Instagram feed that pulled curated content using specific hashtags to give students and parents a glimpse into the lives of Cornell students.